suraj5kumar/simple_calculator/readme.md

 3. Click the "=" button to calculate the result.
 4. Use the "C" button to clear the input and the backspace button to delete the last input.

-## Project url
+## Project URL
 [Live Project URL](https://suraj5kumar.github.io/simple_calculator/)

-Click on the above url to see the project live.
+Click on the above URL to see the project live.